opensafely/documentation/docs/project-completion.md

 ## Make your outputs on the jobs site public

 Consider making all outputs released to the project workspace on the jobs site "published".
 You can publish outputs from the "latest" release in the `Released Outputs` section of your workspace.
-When you click publish, *all* of the latest outputs will be made public.
+When you click publish, *all* of the outputs will be made public (but only the latest version of each).
+The published results will appear as a draft until checked and approved by the OpenSAFELY team (your co-pilot should ensure this is completed).
 If you do not want to publish all of the latest outputs, you should discuss this with your co-pilot.

 ## Add your publication to the OpenSAFELY website

 Refer to our guidance on [adding a publication to the OpenSAFELY website](adding-a-paper.md).